European Banking Federation

 20 May 2022

-Their ask — The banking federation requests clearer definitions of value chain obligations, exemption of subsidiaries, and alignment with existing UN and OECD standards.
+Message — The banking federation requests clearer definitions of value chain obligations, exemption of subsidiaries, and alignment with existing UN and OECD standards.
 They want due diligence requirements limited to credit and lending services, excluding other financial products.
 They strongly oppose civil liability provisions.1234

-How it helps them — This would reduce legal uncertainty and avoid retrospective obligations on existing contracts.56
+Why — This would reduce legal uncertainty and avoid retrospective obligations on existing contracts.56

-Who loses — Affected communities lose strong remedies as banks avoid liability for client impacts.7
+Impact — Affected communities lose strong remedies as banks avoid liability for client impacts.7

 Meeting with Danuta Maria Hübner (Member of the European Parliament)